undergroundquizscene/team-software-project/README.md

 ## Overview

 This is Team 2’s project as part of the CS3305 module in 2018, which is an online version of Monopoly.
-You can access a live version of this application [here](http://54.186.226.199).

 ## Audience and Document Scope